dgant/PurpleWave/readme.md

 This will produce PurpleWave.jar.
 See below for "How to run PurpleWave"

-(Optional) If you'd like to run or distribute PurpleWave as a standalone executable, here's how:
-* Run Launch4j (see link above for download)
-* In Launch4j: Open -> From the PurpleWave directory, launch4j/PurpleWave-launch4j.xml
-* In Launch4j: Point the Jar to the Jar you just built.
-* In Launch4j: Double-check the Output file and Jar directories
-* In Launch4j: Click build.
-This will producePurpleWave.exe

 You should find PurpleWave.exe in a directory with several DLLs which it needs to run:
 * BWAPI.dll
 * bwapi_bridge2_5.dll